Andy Myers: Brentford

 On 11 June 2004, Myers turned down an approach from Oxford United to sign a two-year contract with League One club Brentford on a free transfer.
 He made just 13 appearances during the 2004–05 season and was given a free transfer in May 2005.
+Myers retired at age 32, due to a recurring back injury that affected him throughout his career.

 International career

-Myers was capped by England at U20 and U21 level.
-He was a member of the England U20 squad at the 1993 FIFA World Youth Championship.
+Myers won 40 caps and scored eight goals for England between U16 and U21 level.
+He was a member of the U20 squad which finished fourth at the 1993 FIFA World Youth Championship.

 Coaching career

 Myers coached Old Isleworthians Youth in 2008.
 In 2011, he returned to Chelsea as U15 head coach and became assistant to U21 and U19 head coach Dermot Drummy in 2012.
 He spent the 2016–17 season as an assistant first team coach at Vitesse, before returning to Chelsea to take up the role as Development Squad head coach Joe Edwards' assistant.
 On 6 July 2018, it was announced that Myers had been appointed Chelsea U18 manager and one year later, he was promoted into the role of Development Squad head coach.
 During the curtailed 2019–20 season, which ended with the final standings being determined by points per game, Myers managed the team to the Premier League 2 First Division title.
 He moved into the role of loan player technical coach in May 2022.
+He remained in the role until 6 November 2023, when he was appointed as assistant to head coach Joe Edwards at Millwall.
+Myers departed the club after Edwards' sacking on 21 February 2024.